mkellerman/minimal-mistakes/_posts/2019/2019-01-25-Introducing_PSTwitterAPI.md

 1. Generate WordCloud
 1. Profit

-{% include figure image_path="/assets/posts/2020-01-25-Introducing_PSTwitterAPI_WordCloud.png" alt="WorldCloud" caption="WorldCloud" %}
+{% include figure image_path="/assets/posts/2020-01-25-Introducing_PSTwitterAPI_WordCloud.png" alt="WorldCloud" caption="PSWorldCloud for @mkellerman using PSTwitterAPI" %}

 ## Open Source: Come and help!
 I've built the foundation, but there are many things left to do: